fw4spl-org/fw4spl-doc/SAD/src/SDM-SAD-App-config.rst

 desc (optional)
 ~~~~~~~~~~~~~~~~
-It is the description of the application
+The description of the application.

 config
 ~~~~~~~
-It defines the services and objects to launch
+The config tag includes the services and objects to launch.

 object
 *******
 It defines an object of the AppConfig.
 We usually use a ::fwData::Composite in order to add sub-objects.
-An object can defines a list of services.
-Some object object can have a specific configuration :
+An object can contain a list of services.
+Some object objects can have a specific configuration :
 ::fwData::TransformationMatrix3D, ::fwData::Float, ::fwData::List, ...

     uid (optional):